The Music Compositions of

 • Looping or relooping samples.

-Here's an example of the sort of work entailed in a rather extreme case - the production of my choir sounds.
-Since I (laboriously) made this set, I've encountered similar choir sets already in Soundfont format, though still needing a lot of work on them to be acceptable for my sort of use.
+Here is an example of the sort of work entailed in a rather extreme case — the production of my choir sounds.
+Since I (laboriously) made this set, I encountered similar choir sets already in Soundfont format, though still needing a lot of work on them to be acceptable for my sort of use.
 My samples came in audio CD format, so to start with I had to extract all the multisamples of the choir ahhhs as WAV.
 Then:

 • I renamed the WAV files to make them list in proper order with informative names.